rkbi/leave-telegram-groups/README.md

-# Telegram Group Leave Script
+# Leave telegram groups in bulk

 This script helps you leave groups in Telegram using the `Telethon` library.